How do I apply and what is the application process?

 - We recommend that all out of state individuals speak with us on an individual basis about their testing situation.
 There are times when the PACT exam is not offered in some states, so we want to be sure that we talk through a testing plan that works for you.

-Program residents will begin their university coursework in the summer (July) of 2018 and begin their actual clinical experience in a classroom in late August, coinciding with the beginning of the academic school year.
-The field experience internship will last the duration of the academic year, while university coursework will be completed the following summer (2019).
+Program residents will begin their university coursework in the summer (July) of 2019 and begin their actual clinical experience in a classroom in late August, coinciding with the beginning of the academic school year of partnering school districts.
+The field experience internship will last the duration of the academic year, while university coursework will be completed the following summer (2020).

 Following successful completion of the program, Dallas Teacher Residency will work with program residents to place them in full time teaching positions in partnering school districts.
 Program residents are encouraged to teach at least 3 years in schools in partnering school districts.
 In total, program graduates receive a minimum of 4 years of direct support from Dallas Teacher Residency.